 - Principal Investigator (PI) or another senior researcher must devote a minimum of one percent (1%) effort during the relevant project period(s) to accurately reflect their leadership of the project and meet this requirement.
 In requesting sponsored projects funding, the PI, chair and dean must ensure that the proposed effort commitments are reasonable and conform to the University’s expectations of the PI and key personnel.

 - A narrative statement of budget justification explaining how you arrived at the budget figures is required for all proposals.
 Address each number or category in the order that they appear on the budget form, thoroughly explaining each expense and calculation.

 - Matching Funds/Cost-Sharing: If institutional cost sharing is required, it is important that commitments of matching funds are discussed with, and approved in advance by, your dean and/or the University Signing Official (SO).
 No unauthorized obligations are to be assumed by Campbell University.

-- Grant applications requiring a commitment of matching funds by the university by inference, letter, or any other means must be included in the routing package reviewed and approved prior to submission the chair, dean, the general counsel and SO.
+- Grant applications requiring a commitment of matching funds by the university by inference, letter, or any other means must be included in the routing package reviewed and approved prior to submission to the chair, dean, the general counsel and SO.

-- OSRP requires a copy of your dean’s approval (email is acceptable) and will facilitate the communication with the SO and general counsel.
+- OSRP requires a copy of your dean’s approval (email is acceptable) and will facilitate communication with the SO and general counsel.

 - Even if not required, institutional matching can be an indicator of university support and buy-in.
-Some agencies (such as NSF) prohibit cost sharing; therefore it is important to check the specific agency requirements.
+Some agencies (such as NSF) prohibit cost sharing; therefore, it is important to check the specific agency requirements.